iPad 6 Wi-Fi Right Antenna Replacement

 Step 24

-- Gently twist the two opening picks at the left corners of your iPad to lift the digitizer just a little.
-This should help you peel away the last of the adhesive—no stress, just a smooth move.
+- Gently twist the two opening picks at the left corners of the iPad to lift the digitizer just a bit, breaking the last bit of adhesive holding it down.

 Step 25

-- Gently lift the left edge of the digitizer upwards to loosen the adhesive along the right side of the iPad a bit more.
+- Hey, go ahead and gently lift that left edge of the digitizer upwards to keep peeling away the adhesive along the right side of your iPad—nice and steady!

 Step 26

-- Carefully hold up the digitizer while sliding an opening pick between the two display cables to gently pry apart the last sticky bits of adhesive.
+- Keep that digitizer supported and glide an opening pick between the two display cables to peel off the final sticky adhesive.

 Step 27

-- Once you've successfully separated all the adhesive, gently flip the digitizer open like a book and lay it flat next to the iPad.
+- Once all the sticky stuff is separated, gently open the digitizer like a little book and lay it flat next to your iPad.

 Step 28